DavidAlphaFox/dotfiles-7/README.md

 dotfiles
 ========

-dotfiles for bash, vim, git, screen (and more)
+dotfiles for bash, vim, git, screen, xfce4 (and more)